Find clarity on tuberculosis treatment, prevention, and how PTSI supports patients and families across the Philippines.

 Yes.
 TB can be cured and prevented.
 It can be cured completely by taking the prescribed medicine and attending check-ups for at least 6-8 months.
 This treatment is called the Directly-Observed Treatment, Short-Course (DOTS) or Tutok-Gamutan.
 DOTS is approved by the World Health Organization (WHO) and available in all Southeast Asian countries.

-TB treatment is free in public hospitals, clinics, and health centers under the National Tuberculosis Control Program.
+TB treatment is affordable in public hospitals, clinics, and health centers under the National Tuberculosis Control Program.

 All Filipinos can get tested and treated at any PTSI center.
 PTSI currently operates 8 chest clinics and dispensaries and 2 multidrug-resistant TB centers across the country.